CagriCatik/Vehicle-Network-Standards/webpage/docs/FMEA/chapter_9/7_activity_understanding_fmea.md

 # Q&A: Failure Modes and Effects Analysis

-This Q&A section provides clear and concise answers to common questions about Failure Modes and Effects Analysis (FMEA).
+This Q&A section provides clear and concise answers to common questions about Failure Modes and Effects Analysis .
 It serves as a quick reference guide for understanding the key concepts, methodologies, and best practices associated with FMEA, ensuring that both newcomers and experienced professionals can benefit from its insights.

 ---

-**Q1: What is Failure Modes and Effects Analysis (FMEA)?**
+**Q1: What is Failure Modes and Effects Analysis ?**
 **A1:**
 FMEA is a systematic methodology used to identify, analyze, and mitigate potential failures in a product, process, or system.
 By proactively addressing potential issues before they occur, FMEA helps organizations improve reliability, safety, and quality, thereby reducing risks and preventing costly failures.